 This is true, but let me give you an example.
 My main gig is working as an anesthesiologist.
 However, that is not the only way that I make money.
 For example, The Physician Philosopher blog makes money, too.

 Here are two ways I can partial FIRE.

 First, I can take a step back to 0.5 FTE (Full-time equivalent) or 0.7 FTE.
 Part time work can help me find the ideal work-life balance.
 It would provide time for me to do things I want to while still earning access to retirement accounts, health care benefits, etc.

 Second, I could also consider working on other things that bring me joy, but aren’t my main gig.
-Say I retire early and devote more time to this website or to real estate or creating inventions.
+Say I retire early and devote more time The Physician Philosopher or to real estate or creating inventions.
 There are many examples of physician side hustles.
 All of these may take up less time than a full-time job, provide income, and allow you to still have an active retirement.

 Humans are meant to be productive one way or another.
 This is why the people that retire well still have passions that they pursue.
 Playing golf every day is going to get old after a while (though right now that’s hard to imagine).